AVINASH05T/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-# Experiment--05-Implementation-of-flipflops-using-verilog
+## NAME : AVINASH T
+## ROLL NO : 23014109

+# Experiment 05 Implementation of flipflops using verilog

+### AIM:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+ To implement all the flipflops using verilog and validating their functionality using their functional tables

+## EQUIPMENTS REQUIRED
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+ HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher SOFTWARE REQUIRED:   Quartus prime

 ### THEORY
 SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.